 Enough publicity carried out, giving people enough notice to attend.

 Appropriate timings to allow as wide a range of people as possible to attend.

-A genuinely open mind and willingness to adapt plans in response to feedback from the Parish Council and the wider community.
+A genuinely open mind and willingness to adapt plans in response to feedback from the Council and the wider community.